 With only the entries of Mia’s travel journal as her guide.
 Katie retraces the last few months of her sister’s life, and – page by page, country by country – begins to uncover the mystery surrounding her death.

 What she discovers changes everything.
 But will her search for the truth push their sisterly bond – and Katie – to breaking point?

 The Sea Sisters reaffirms the connection that runs as strong as the blood through our veins when it comes to family.

-> But late one night, Katie is woken by the police.
-Mia has been found dead and the conclusion is she took her own life.
+But late one night, Katie’s woken by the police.
+They’ve found Mia’s body and the conclusion is she took her own life.

-> As the news sinks in Katie is sure that Mia would never have resorted to something so final.
+As the news sinks in Katie is sure that Mia would never have resorted to something so final.
 So along with Mia’s backpack and journal, Katie embarks on a journey around the world in search of the truth, what really happened in the 6 months since Katie saw Mia last………..